easegress-io/easegress/doc/README.md

 - [Distributed Tracing](./cookbook/distributed-tracing.md) - How to do APM tracing  - Zipkin.
 - [FaaS](./cookbook/faas.md) - Supporting Knative FaaS integration
 - [Flash Sale](./cookbook/flash-sale.md) - How to do high concurrent promotion sales with Easegress
-- [Kubernetes Ingress Controller](./cookbook/k8s-ingress-controller.md) - How to integrated with Kubernetes as ingress controller
+- [Kubernetes Ingress Controller](./cookbook/k8s-ingress-controller.md) - How to integrated with Kubernetes as ingress controller, and [K8s Ingress Controller](./reference/ingresscontroller.md) for full manual.
 - [LoadBalancer](./cookbook/load-balancer.md) - A number of strategy of load balancing
 - [MQTTProxy](./cookbook/mqtt-proxy.md) - An Example to MQTT proxy with Kafka backend.
 - [Performance](./cookbook/performance.md) - Performance optimization - compression, caching etc.